 Learning French in Québec: Francization, School Language, and Settling in for Moms

 📚 1.
-Importance of Learning French (Francization)
+Importance of Learning French in Québec (Francization)

 - Bill 96 (An Act respecting French) strengthens Québec’s language laws—by 2025, French must be dominant in signage, websites, and internal business communication Charter of the French Language